google/eng-practices/review/reviewer/looking-for.md

 It's also useful to think about the PR in the context of the system as a whole.
-Is this PR improving the code health of the system or is it making the whole system more complex, less tested, etc.? **Don't accept CLs that degrade the code health of the system.** Most systems become complex through many small changes that add up, so it's important to prevent even small complexities in new changes.
+Is this PR improving the code health of the system or is it making the whole system more complex, less tested, etc.? **Don't accept PRs that degrade the code health of the system.** Most systems become complex through many small changes that add up, so it's important to prevent even small complexities in new changes.